gecio/gecio.github.io/docs/_imke/clusterlifecycle/upgradingacluster/index.en.md

 ![Step 4](update_4.png)

-Now, under `kubelet Version` we select the version, for example `1.20.7`, which matches the cluster's master version.
-Confirm the update by clicking `Edit Machine Deployment`:
+Now, under `kubelet Version` we select the version, for example `1.21.5`, which matches the cluster's master version.
+Confirm the update by clicking `Save Changes`:

 ![Step 5](update_5.png)